 What is PGS 37-1?

-PGS 37-1 is a Dutch guideline for the safe storage of energy in systems with lithium-based batteries.
-These systems are also called energy storage systems (ESS).
+PGS 37-1 is a Dutch guideline (Publicatiereeks Gevaarlijke Stoffen – Hazardous Substances Publication Series) for the safe storage of energy in systems with lithium-containing batteries.
+These systems are also referred to as energy storage systems (EOS) or (Battery) Energy Storage Systems (BESS).

-- technical safety measures such as ventilation and protection systems
+- technical safety provisions, such as ventilation, detection and protection systems

 When does PGS 37-1 apply?

-PGS 37-1 applies to energy storage systems with lithium-based batteries with a total installed capacity of more than 20 kWh.
+PGS 37-1 applies to energy storage systems with lithium battery cells with a total installed energy capacity of more than 20 kWh.
+Smaller systems are exempt, but it is recommended to apply the principles and measures where possible.

-- placed in a building, container or cabinet
+- is placed in a building, container or cabinet

 In short: